bertsaper/wind1st/README.md

 # wind1st
 For bicycle commuters, the primary piece of weather information is the direction of the wind and the velocity.
 Finding this on most weather apps takes a lot of digging.
 This app is designed to make wind direction and velocity foremost.

+Open Weather Map (https://openweathermap.org/api) and Google Map (https://developers.google.com/maps/) API keys are needed.

+Visit https://wind1st.com/ to see it.